azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ##### Testing:

-Run "IWR" in new session (you can ask any other user to run this IWR) to setup policy setting in local.
-If you have already installed policy using IWR, just run CSS (Clear-AzSKSessionState) followed by command *Set-AzSKSubscriptionSecurity* with required parameters as per [doc](../01-Subscription-Security/Readme.md#azsk-subscription-security-provisioning-1).
+Run "IWR" in a fresh PS session (you can ask any other user to run this IWR) to setup policy setting in local.
+If you have already installed policy using IWR, just run CSS (Clear-AzSKSessionState) followed by command *Set-AzSKSubscriptionSecurity* with required parameters as per the [doc](../01-Subscription-Security/Readme.md#azsk-subscription-security-provisioning-1).
 This will provision AzSK components(Alerts/Storage etc) under new resource group and location.

 **Note:** For continuous assurance setup, you need to follow two extra steps.